iyogeshmore/iyogeshmore/README.md

 👀 I’m interested in to learn new technology Based on IT service, data science, etc

-🌱The skills I'm learning right now are Shell Programming, Java, MySQL ,HTML, CSS JavaScript.
+🌱The skills I'm learning right now are Shell Programming, Java, MySQL ,HTML, CSS, JavaScript and VueJs.

 💞️ I’m looking forward to join the organization where i can contribute my skills towards it's Goals.